OriPekelman/git-training/README.md

 > 1. GitLens, which supercharges the Git capabilities built into Visual Studio Code
 > 2. Markdown All In One that provides keyboard shortcuts, table of contents, auto preview and more

-## Create your branches

-In order to write your course, please create 2 branches with the following syntax:

-1. A *LANG_LANGUAGE_wip* branch for the day-to-day writing
-2. A *LANG_LANGUAGE_review* branch where you will push content that is ready for review by the OC team

-* *LANG* is either FR or EN
-* *LANGUAGE* could be JAVA, DOTNET, PHP or whatever technology you are writing the course for.

 ## Write your content

 * Your day to day writing should take place inside your *wip* (work in progress) branch.
 Please make your commits as granular as possible, as if you were coding.